 Some of our most progressive clients dive in and start actively using our software as soon as possible after setup and training, and don’t require much before they’re effectively operationalizing changes within their organization.
 At the other end of the spectrum, some clients desire more decision support, such as having customized reports pushed out to them on a regular basis and a significant number of ad hoc analyses.
 We have built our software, and our team, to flexibly accommodate this range of client need, so all hospitals can improve their operational performance.

 Given this flexibility, we can equip any hospital in becoming a more data-driven organization and realize significant operational improvements.
 A few examples across the spectrum include:

-- Self starter: A 12 OR hospital in Texas dove in to leverage our workforce solution to run multiple staffing scenarios quarterly to make adjustments to their perioperative staffing grid, contributing to a 42% increase in volume over 6 months without adding staff.
+- Self starter: A 12 OR hospital in Texas dove in to leverage our staffing solution to run multiple staffing scenarios quarterly to make adjustments to their perioperative staffing grid, contributing to a 42% increase in volume over 6 months without adding staff.

 - The partnership approach: A 24 OR hospital in Florida partnered with us to review weekly utilization metrics and then also reviewed block-holder utilization quarterly to better manage their OR, contributing to a 52%-62% increase in room utilization within the first year.

 - Change management required: A 950-bed hospital in Ohio required a side-by-side partnership to implement the changes required within their daily rounds across their inpatient cancer units, resulting in a 16% decrease in LOS within 5 months of deployment.